- Well-being Projects

 Try this informational interview assignment, created by Tara Immell, to help students build connections and navigate job uncertainty.

 Intercultural competencies are abilities that help you work with and learn from people of other cultures.
-The HEC Academy has created a guide to developing the intercultural competencies of yourself and your students.
+Explore the SFU Library’s training guide on intercultural communication, equity, diversity, and inclusion.

 Interculture Awareness Resources